Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/csharp-dotnet-core/voice-assistant-test/README.md

 ## Getting started guide

-First time users, please follow the [Getting Started Guide](docs\GETTING-STARTED-GUID.md) for a step by step introductions how hot to write configuration files for your tests and run the tool.
+First time users, please follow the [Getting Started Guide](docs\GETTING-STARTED-GUID.md) for a step by step introduction on how to write configuration files and run tests.

 ## Reference guide